solid/solidproject.org/_posts/this-week-in-solid/2019-08-29-this-week-in-solid.md

 [Sarven joined the App Authorisation Panel](https://github.com/solid/process/pull/115).

-The Entry Document Panel switched the communication channel to issues on the specification repoository.
+The Entry Document Panel switched the communication channel to issues on the specification repository.

 ### Solid Proposal Development
 Here is an overview of active panel conversations to work on generating proposals this week.